Science of Unitary Human Beings

 Both models, Rogers’s Science of Unitary Human Beings and Neuman’s model addressing patient stressors, would work well for addressing nursing burnout and creating a culture of safety.
 One model stands out from the other, however, for being useful as both a motivational tool and a practical method of approaching the workplace environment of nurses: Rogers’s model.

-As Weaver et al. (2013) demonstrates, creating a culture of safety within the health care setting is something that must be addressed scientifically.
-Rather than merely hoping everyone has the same goals in mind, there is an actual method to ensuring people are coordinating and communicating properly to create a safe environment in which healing can occur.
+As Weaver et al. (2013) demonstrate, creating a culture of safety within the health care setting is something that must be addressed scientifically.
+Rather than merely hoping everyone has the same goals in mind, there is an actual method to ensure people are coordinating and communicating properly to create a safe environment in which healing can occur.
 Rogers’s theory beats Neuman’s in this arena as well.
 Though Neuman’s model is not at all against science, it does not offer any answers in this area.
 Rogers’s theory is meant to be scientific and encourages an empirical approach to addressing all problems that may arise when applying this theory.
-Simply put, it is more likely to help create an evidence based practice for creature a culture of safety.
+Simply put, it is more likely to help create an evidence-based practice for a culture of safety.

 The work of Martha Rogers has been an important contribution to the nursing community both for its reframing of the scope of the work being done and for its emphasis on scientific processes needed to address the problems facing nursing.
 It emphasizes both the importance of the individual as well as the connections that individual has to the environment and society as a whole.
 It presents human beings as being more than the sum of their whole.
 At the same time, Rogers’s theory advocates for an empirical approach to the problems facing nursing.
 Rogers’s work can be supplemented by Neuman’s when addressing nursing burnout.
 This creates a clear chain of action that must be accomplished to maintain a culture of safety that starts with identifying nurses as a part of the clinical environment and ends with reducing stressors to patients that would result from nursing burnout.